 The occult sciences were first established in Atlantis, from whence they were carried to every part of the world.
 This knowledge has always been carefully preserved by a small circle of initiates who in turn taught it to those who could be trusted not to misuse it.
 This is the reason why we find the same teachings and the same wisdom among the Hierophants of Ancient Egypt, the Brahmins of India, the Mayan Sages and the Druids of Europe, to name just a few of the many custodians of the ancient mystery teachings.
 These Teachings and the occult scientific laws upon which they are based, never change, for if they did they would not be truths but speculations and opinions, such as we find in the material sciences.

 You may object that modern science is much more rigorous in its methods nowadays and so knows more than occult science about the material world.
-This, too, is a fallacy, as you can read in a recently published article in which the author reviews the much-hyped discovery of so-called 'gravitational waves.' made in 2016.
+This, too, is a fallacy, as you can read in an article in which the author reviews the much-hyped discovery of so-called 'gravitational waves.' made in 2016.
 As this article shows, modern science has become a faith-based system of speculative theories which have more in common with the dogmas of organised religion than the pure pursuit of truth.
 Moreover, science changes its theories and so-called 'laws' from one day to another, whereas the Laws of occult science have remained fixed and unchanged since the beginning of Time, as you can read in another article from the same website that exposes the flaws in the scientific theory of Gravity.

 Nor is it true to say, as we are taught in schools and universities, that material science is close to answering all the great questions about life, the universe and man.
 John Anthony West, in his pioneering presentation of the work of the French Egyptologist and occultist, R. A. Schwaller de Lubicz—Serpent in the Sky—questioned the prevailing scientific myth that man has 'progressed' and that science is responsible for an 'evolution' in human affairs.
-West went on to challenge these assumptions with six statements that are as true today as when he wrote them more than 35 years ago.
+West went on to challenge these assumptions with six statements that are as true today as when he wrote them more than 40 years ago.
 These assumptions are:

 - That man has 'progressed'.
 That there has been an 'evolution' in human affairs.